- Operating in the North West and Midlands, our investors get a minimum 8% net yield

 Let’s deal with each question below.

-Are we offering HMO’s with asylum seeker or refugee tenants?
+Are we offering asylum seeker housing investments or refugee tenants?

 The simple answer is no, but this is not set in stone.
 Apart from 3 of the 17 houses that we have recently offered across the Greater Manchester and Merseyside area, the rest were single let properties to families or individuals that have suffered domestic abuse or young offenders that have recently left prison.

 Won’t the social Housing tenant drive down the value of the property?

 This is a valid question and we understand the concern.
 The bottom line is that the properties that have been acquired, refurbished and let out to these tenants are in areas that are in the lower to mid-end of town properties.

 If you are the type of landlord that believes letting out properties to working professionals is the only way, then we ask you to not enquire or take this further.